substrate-system/drag-drop/README.md

 ```

 ## test
-Do manual testing, because it was difficult to mock the drop events.
+Do manual testing, because it is difficult to mock the drop events.

 ### Start a local example server